Konstantin von Puttkamer

 U-443 18 Apr 1942 23 Feb 1943 (+) 3 patrols (67 days)

-Konstantin von Puttkamer joined the Kriegsmarine in 1936.
-From Aug 1939 to March 1940 he served with Naval Artillery Detachment 121.
-He went through U-boat training from April to Oct 1940 (Busch & Röll, 1999).
+Konstantin von Puttkamer joined the Kriegsmarine in 1936, and was part of the Olympia Crew.
+From Aug.
+1939 to March 1940 he served with Naval Artillery Detachment 121.
+He went through U-boat training from April to Oct.
+1940 (Busch & Röll, 1999).

-von Puttkamer went through U-boat Commander training with the 24th Flotilla from Oct to Nov 1941.
+Oblt. von Puttkamer went through U-boat Commander training with the 24th (Training) Flotilla from Oct. to Nov.
+1941, afterwards taking command of U-46 (from Grau) until March 1942.

 Kptlt.
-Konstantin von Puttkamer left La Spezia for his third patrol on 16 Feb 1943.
-Only 8 days later the boat was sunk with all hands (48 men) near Algiers by depth charges from the British escort destroyers HMS Bicester, HMS Lamerton and HMS Wheatland (Niestlé, 1998).
+Konstantin von Puttkamer left La Spezia in U-433 for her third patrol on 16 Feb.
+1943.
+Eight days later she was sunk with all hands (48 men) off Algiers by depth charges from the British escort destroyers HMS Bicester, HMS Lamerton and HMS Wheatland (Niestlé, 1998).

 Sources